 - Messages that are personal in nature or contain personal opinions.

 - Messages that are commercial in nature, with the exception of messages in support of university business that are approved by the stipulations defined in this policy.

 Sending/Requesting Bulk Email to Internal Recipients

 To promote institutional operating efficiency and network security, the following guidelines are intended to prevent degrading of email services during working hours:

-- A maximum of ONE bulk message will be sent by C&M per day, so requests should be made as early as possible to firstname.lastname@example.org or email@example.com.
+- A maximum of ONE bulk message will be sent by SCEA per day, so requests should be made as early as possible to email@example.com or firstname.lastname@example.org.

-- C&M is not responsible for the directives contained in the message but reserves the right to edit for clarity, consistency, and style, upon which it will seek approval of the requestor.
+- SCEA is not responsible for the directives contained in the message but reserves the right to edit for clarity, consistency, and style, upon which it will seek approval of the requestor.

 - It is the responsibility of the office requesting the bulk email to ensure that what is being communicated will not disrupt critical university business for any departments or individuals directly affected.

 - The message should be self-explanatory, clear, and concise, and should only be used for important messages relevant to all recipients.

 - Frequent or repeated messages are discouraged.
 SCEA will send an email containing the same or similar information no less than two weeks apart.